notJust-dev/notjustdev/content/posts/2022-11-09-iOS16-lock-screen-dynamic-time/index.md

 <Text style="{styles.time}">{dayjs().format("hh:mm")}</Text>
 ```

 Cool!
 Now we should be able to see the current date and time in our simulators or devices.
 However, the work is not done yet.
-As you have probably discovered that our date-time is not really updating, even though it gives us the current date-time when the application renders but after that it does not update anymore.
+As you have probably discovered that our date-time is not getting updated anymore after it has been rendered once.

 Let’s now fix it.
 We don’t want a broken clock in our application.
 Do we?